 How to access: Visit Khan Academy’s website here.

-5. For students with a 3D printer: NASA’s 3D Models
+5. For drone lesson plans that integrate a 3D printer: NASA’s 3D Models

 This is a little more space-oriented than drone, but it’s relevant, especially given that many dronies also own 3D printers.